Structured Query Language (SQL) and the CAST() Function

 SQL Server is robust, and it supports many functions, including the CAST() function.
 The CAST() function converts a data type to a different data type explicitly.

-This article will cover the basics of SQL Server CAST() function, including how to use it and examples of when to use it.
+This article will cover the basics of the SQL Server CAST() function, including how to use it and examples of when to use it.

 Implicit and Explicit Conversions